Written by Aaron R. Winston

 Following an injury, your primary focus is to get the medical attention you need to recover from any damage sustained in your accident.
 There are all kinds of treatments for pain management, ranging from traditional to holistic.
-However, in the case of a personal injury claim, some types of treatment are viewed poorly by the powers that dictate your compensation and the treatment you pursue.

 In particular, a holistic treatment known as acupuncture can occasionally raise a few eyebrows with the insurance adjusters tasked with reviewing your claims.
 Such incredulity might have you wondering whether using acupuncture as a treatment option will cost you the coverage you are owed.